thiyangt/ThiTal/content/authors/admin/_index.md

 I was an Associate Investigator of the [Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS).](https://acems.org.au/home)

 I am a co-founder and co-organizer of [RLadies-Colombo, Sri Lanka](https://github.com/thiyangt/covid19srilanka), a local chapter of [R-Ladies Global](https://rladies.org/), an organization that promotes diversity in the R community worldwide.
-I am the coordinator of the [statistical consulting service, University of Sri Jayewardenepura](http://science.sjp.ac.lk/sta/scs-sjp/).
+I served as the coordinator of the [statistical consulting service, University of Sri Jayewardenepura](http://science.sjp.ac.lk/sta/scs-sjp/) from 2020 to 2023.

 I enjoy solving general data science problems from three different angles: theoretical, computational, applied.
 On this website you will find some of my work and interests in statistics and data analysis.
 My research focuses on developing new statistical machine learning tools to help both practitioners and theoreticians make more open, explainable and reproducible data-driven discoveries.
 I am also interested in R and Python programming language.